Dutch Gold Coast: Relationship with local peoples

 At Elmina, the Dutch had inherited from the Portuguese a system in which tribute was paid to the Denkyira, who were the dominant power in the region.
 After the Battle of Feyiase (1701), the Ashanti Empire replaced the Denkyira as the dominant power, and the Dutch began paying tribute to the Ashanti instead.
 Although the existence of the so-called "Elmina Note" is often questioned, the Dutch generally paid two ounces of gold per month to the Ashanti as tribute.
 This bond between the Dutch and the Ashanti, who through the port of Elmina had access to trade with the Dutch and the rest of the world, deeply affected the relations between the Dutch, the other local peoples and the British.
 The latter were increasingly tight with the Fante, to which the Denkyira and thus also Elmina were culturally and linguistically close.
 Several Ashanti-Fante wars followed and the rivalry between the two peoples were key in the events surrounding the transfer of the Dutch Gold Coast to Britain in 1872.

-After the Dutch managed to dislodge the Swedes from Butre and began building Fort Batenstein at that site, the leaders of the Dutch West India Company thought it beneficial to negotiate a treaty with the local political leadership in order to establish a peaceful long-term relationship in the area.
+After the Dutch managed to dislodge the Swedes from Butre and began building Fort Batenstein at that site, the leaders of the WIC thought it beneficial to negotiate a treaty with the local political leadership in order to establish a peaceful long-term relationship in the area.
 The local Ahanta leaders found it equally beneficial to enter into such an agreement, and thus on 27 August 1656, the Treaty of Butre was signed.
 This treaty established a Dutch protectorate in the area, and established diplomatic ties between the Dutch Republic and the Ahanta.
 The treaty's arrangements proved very stable and regulated Dutch-Ahanta diplomatic affairs for more than 213 years.
 Only after the Gold Coast was sold to Britain in 1872 were the provisions of the treaty abrogated.